-BRIDGE projects involve stakeholders from 36 countries as presented by the figure below.
+BRIDGE projects involve stakeholders from 38 countries as presented by the figure below.

-- The number of projects per country is calculated based on the stakeholders involved in the projects - The number of stakeholders involved per country corresponds to the total number of partners from this country in all the BRIDGE projects.
+- The number of projects per country is calculated based on the stakeholders involved in the projects; - The number of stakeholders involved per country corresponds to the total number of partners from this country in all the BRIDGE projects.

-German stakeholders are the most represented in BRIDGE projects, followed by stakeholders from Spain, UK, France, Italy, and Belgium.
+Spanish stakeholders are the most represented in BRIDGE projects, followed by stakeholders from Germany, Italy, UK, France, Belgium and Greece.

-The number of stakeholders involved per country is in general about twice the number of projects, meaning that on average two partners from the same country are participating in each project.
-In some cases however, there are more projects than stakeholders involved for a given country, meaning that the same stakeholders participate in several projects (examples from Austria, Cyprus, Finland...).
+When the number of stakeholders involved per country is higher than the number of projects, it means that more than one partner from the same country are participating in each project.

+In some cases, there are more projects than stakeholders involved for a given country, meaning that the same stakeholders participate in several projects (examples from Austria, Finland, Latvia...).

-It has to be noted that non-EU stakeholders (from Norway, Switzerland, Turkey, Iceland, Montenegro, Bosnia and Herzegovina, Albania, Former Yugoslavia, and Serbia) are participating in BRIDGE projects.
+A few stakeholders from outside the EU are participating in BRIDGE projects: they are from Norway, Switzerland, Turkey, Iceland, Montenegro, Bosnia and Herzegovina, Albania, Former Yugoslavia, Serbia, India and Israel.